 With its unique mix of mirror-flat fjords, rugged coastline and wildly beautiful islands, Norway is the ideal place to explore by kayak.

-With so much water on hand, it’s easy to see why this sport is in Norwegians’ blood.
-In summer, locals kayak on inland lakes and rivers to reach secluded summerhouses or simply to wild camp in the 24-hour daylight.
+In such a watery environment, it's easy to see why kayaking in Norway is so popular.
+In summer, locals kayak on inland lakes and rivers to reach secluded summerhouses, or simply to wild camp under the midnight sun.
 From the lesser-known spots to some of the country’s best-loved gems, here’s our pick of the best places to kayak in Norway.

 Ideal for those looking to add some adventure to a city break, Oslofjord’s waterways and islands are conveniently located just minutes away from the city centre.
 This is a great option for first-time paddlers looking for an introduction to this type of adventure travel.
 It will give you a taste for what the rest of the country has to offer.

-The 100km-long fjord, a protected area of sea dotted with islands of varying sizes, is home to a wide range of activities: sailing, fishing and swimming to name a few.
-But kayaking is arguably the best way to reach the numerous beaches and isles surrounding the city.
-Escape the urban bustle and see the city with an otter’s-eye view, getting in some exercise as you immerse yourself in nature – with the city skyline in the distance.
+The 100km-long Oslofjord is a protected area of sea dotted with islands of varying sizes.
+It's home to a wide range of activities: sailing, fishing and swimming to name a few.
+But kayaking is also the best way to reach the numerous beaches and isles surrounding the city.
+Escape the urban bustle and see the city from the water, getting in some exercise as you immerse yourself in nature – with the city skyline in the distance.

 Geirangerfjord, Western Fjord Area

 Kayaking amid towering cliffs of the world-famous, UNESCO World Heritage-listed Geirangerfjord is extraordinary.
 At sea-level the surrounding walls of the 15km-long fjord, with its tumbling waterfalls, seem impossibly vast.
 The deep blue water reflects the tree-clad mountains, creating a deep emerald colour.